asarkar/build-time-tracker/README.md

 of how long individual tasks took to complete relative to the build, but are not meant to be correct up to the milliseconds.
 [Read this](https://github.com/asarkar/build-time-tracker/discussions/45) for details.

-:information_source: It is sufficient to apply the plugin to the root project; applying to subprojects will result in duplication of the report.
+:information_source: It is sufficient to apply the plugin to the root project; also applying to subprojects will result in duplication of the report.

 :warning: If the output terminal does not support UTF-8 encoding, the bars may appear as weird characters.
 If you are